 The main advantages of the gas grill are that it is very easy to light up, needs very little maintenance, has a long durability and, generally, good grilling power.
 The gas grill, given its speed, can also be used as an additional grill to cook a side of vegetables, while you slow-cook meat on another grill.
 It can also be used as your quick and easy winter barbecue!

 Wood pellets, which are composed of pressed sawdust without any additives, can be used to power grills designed exclusively for this purpose.
 The main advantage of this fuel is the simplicity of its use, since we only need to fill the pellet hopper of the smoker, plug it into an electrical outlet, select the cooking temperature and let it work its magic.
 Many types of pellets in several different wood flavors are available.

-The only problem with this kind of smoker, is the fact that it only can rise to temperatures between 150 and 400 degrees, so it is not recommended for grilling.
-Despite this, you will have a lot of fun and ease to realize all kinds of flavorful slow cooking recipes on your pellet grill !
+The only problem with this kind of smoker, is the fact that it only can rise to temperatures between 150°F and 400° F, so it is not recommended for grilling.
+Despite this, you’ll have lots of fun and ease to realize all kinds of flavorful slow cooking recipes on your pellet smoker!

-To find out which type of fuel is best for you, evaluate how you use your BBQ and what you enjoy cooking with it.
-Remember that the BBQ is a tool that can be used daily, if you know how to choose your machine !
+To find out which type of fuel is best for you, evaluate how much you are barbecuing and what you enjoy to cook with your grill.
+Remember that the BBQ is a tool that can be used daily, if you know how to choose your machine!